dudash/openshiftexamples-sagemaker-train-xgboost-rosa/README.md

 ## Why MLOps maturity level 0?
 Simply put, there isn't enough automation and not enough repeatability in the flow to be at a higher maturity level.
 We do have a basic level of MLOps here though, we have the ability for a data scientist to retrain a model and even have that trigger the rebuild, containerization, and re-deployment of our prediction service.
-But it would be nice to leverage a feature store, a data prep pipeline, automated retraing, and feedback loop to get proudction data back into the training cycle.
+But it would be nice to leverage a feature store, a data prep pipeline, automated retraing, and feedback loop to get production data back into the training cycle.

 Granted MLOps maturity is a bit subjective we definitely can do a lot to improve what is being shown here.